Geoff Humpage

-Geoffrey William Humpage (born 24 April 1954 in Sparkbrook, Birmingham) is a former England cricketer who played in three One Day Internationals in 1981.
+Geoffrey William Humpage (born 24 April 1954) is a former England cricketer who played in three One Day Internationals in 1981.
 Humpage played in county cricket as a hard-hitting middle-order batsman and wicketkeeper for Warwickshire from 1974 to 1990.
+He was born at Sparkbrook in Birmingham in 1954.

 As of 2022, he still holds the Warwickshire batting record for the fourth wicket: a stand of 470 with Alvin Kallicharran against Lancashire at Southport in 1982, of which Humpage contributed 254 (his highest first-class score), in a match which Warwickshire lost by ten wickets.
 As of 2022, this is the fourth highest fourth-wicket partnership in first-class cricket anywhere, and the highest ever in England.
 He went on the rebel tour to South Africa in 1981–82, which effectively ended his international career after just three ODIs, despite it having no similar effect on the international careers of other rebel tourists including Graham Gooch, John Emburey and Peter Willey.
 Humpage remains the only tourist on this tour who never played Test cricket.
 He was named one of the Wisden Cricketers of the Year in 1985.